 Watering generously also encourages good root development.

-If you water too lightly then only the top inch or so of the soil is moist and the water does not reach the roots where it is required.
+A common mistake I encounter from beginners is watering too lightly, as then only the top inch or so of the soil is moist, and the water does not reach the roots where it is required.
 Watering too lightly is a common cause of drought stress with shriveled leaves.

-The right soil type is as important as watering your zebra succulent to avoid over watering and root rot.
+So, I can tell you from my first-hand experience that the right soil type is as important as watering your zebra succulent to avoid over-watering and root rot.

-Normal potting soil retains too much moisture around the roots of the drought adapted zebra plant which causes the symptoms associated with water too often, such as leaves turn brown or yellow and mushy.
+I must warn that regular potting soil retains too much moisture around the roots of the drought-adapted zebra plant, which causes the symptoms associated with water too often, such as leaves turning brown or yellow and mushy.

-Zebra succulents grow naturally in sandy or gritty soils in their native South Africa, in soils that drain very quickly and do not hold moisture and stay damp for too long.
+As we talked about earlier, zebra succulents grow naturally in sandy or gritty soils in their native South Africa, in soils that drain very quickly, do not hold moisture, and stay damp for too long.

-To keep the zebra succulent healthy and avoid root rot, plant zebra succulents in special succulent and cactus potting soil (available from garden centers and amazon) as this soil emulates the specific, well draining soil profile of the succulents native environment to avoid root rot.
+To keep the zebra succulent healthy and avoid root rot, I plant zebra succulents in special succulent and cactus potting soil (available from garden centers and Amazon) as this soil emulates the specific, well-draining soil profile of the succulent’s native environment to avoid root rot.

-With the right soil it is much easier to maintain the optimal balance of moisture for zebra succulents and prevent any affects from over watering to keep the plant healthy.
+With the right soil, it is much easier to maintain the optimal balance of moisture for my zebra succulents and it mitigates any effects from overwatering to keep the plant healthy.

-With right soil it is much easier to maintain the perfect moisture balance for jade plants and prevent any affects of over watering to keep your zebra plant healthy.
+With the right soil, it is much easier to maintain the perfect moisture balance for zebra succulent plants and prevent any effects of overwatering to keep your zebra plant healthy.

-(To learn more read my article how to grow and care for zebra succulents).
+(To learn more, read my article on how to grow and care for zebra succulents).

 Use a Pot With Drainage Holes in The Base

-Zebra succulents do not tolerate being in saturated soil, so it is essential that your plant in pots with drainage holes in the base to allow excess water to escape freely.
+Zebra succulents do not tolerate being in saturated soil, so you must plant in pots with drainage holes in the base to allow excess water to escape freely.

-If you plant zebra succulents in pots without drainage holes in the base then this causes water to pool around the roots of your zebra succulent and can cause brown or yellow leaves or root rot.
+Planting zebra succulents in pots without drainage holes in the base causes water to pool around the roots of your zebra succulent and can cause brown or yellow leaves or root rot.

 Water can still pool around the roots of the plant in your pot if:

 - The drainage hole is blocked with roots or compacted soil.
-If you notice your soil draining slowly then check whether the drainage holes are clear to allow water to escape properly.
+If you notice your soil draining slowly, then check whether the drainage holes are clear enough to allow water to escape properly.

 Key Takeaways:

-- Zebra succulents are drought resistant and should only be watered when the soil has dried out completely.
-Typically watering once every 2 or 3 weeks meets the water requirements of the zebra plant whilst avoid root rot due to over watering.
+- Zebra succulents are drought-resistant and should only be watered when the soil has dried out completely.
+Typically, watering once every 2 or 3 weeks meets the zebra plant’s water requirements while avoiding root rot due to overwatering.

-- Zebra succulents should be planted in pots with drainage holes in the base to allow excess water to escape to prevent root rot.
+- Zebra succulents should be planted in pots with drainage holes in the base to allow excess water to escape and prevent root rot.

-- The symptoms of an over water zebra succulent are leaves turning brown or yellow with a mushy texture.
-The symptoms of an under watered zebra succulent are brown leaf tips and brown crispy leaves at the bottom of the plant.
+- The symptoms of an overwatered zebra succulent are leaves turning brown or yellow with a mushy texture.
+The symptoms of an underwatered zebra succulent are brown leaf tips, and brown crispy leaves at the bottom of the plant.
 The leaves of zebra succulents should be dark green and plump.
 Water zebra succulents when the soil has dried between bouts of watering.